edemaine/svgtiler/README.md

 (like the [Unicode replacement character](https://en.wikipedia.org/wiki/Specials_(Unicode_block)#Replacement_character)), with automatic width and height, so that it is easy to spot.
 See the [auto sizing example](examples/auto).

-## Automatic `<symbol>` Wrapping

-In limited cases, you can avoid wrapping your tile definitions in `<symbol>` tags, or avoid specifying the `viewBox` of the `<symbol>` tag.
-In this case, SVG Tiler attempts to set the `viewBox` to the bounding box of the SVG elements in the symbol.
-For example, the SVG `<rect x="-5" y="-5" width="10" height="10"/>`
-will automatically get wrapped by `<symbol viewBox="-5 -5 10 10">...</symbol>`.
-However, the current computation has many limitations (see the code for details), so it is recommended to specify your own `viewBox`, especially to control the layout bounding box which may different from the contents' bounding box.

 ## `<image>` Processing